 Ready for a walk down memory lane, Halloween candy edition?
 There are so many different candies out there.
 Some of them are classics like Snickers, Hershey Bars, and Reese’s.
 Do you remember some candy from Halloween during your childhood that you can’t find anymore and maybe off the shelves forever?

 Here are some candies you may have forgotten about.
-How many of these candies did you use to get in your bag on Halloween?
+From Marathon Bars to Space Dust, how many of these candies did you use to get in your bag on Halloween?

 1. Astro Pop